Tick

 Editorial Integrity

 Making sound real estate investment decisions begins with reliable, data-driven insights.
-At Ziffy.ai, we offer an AI-powered investment property search platform, proprietary data-driven trend analysis, investment mortgage programs like DSCR loans, and a network of over 500 investor-friendly real estate agents to deliver the expertise needed for informed decisions.
+At Ziffy.ai, we offer an AI-native real estate investing, proprietary data-driven trend analysis, investment mortgage programs like DSCR loans, and a network of over 500 investor-friendly real estate agents to deliver the expertise needed for informed decisions.
 Our content is crafted by experienced real estate professionals and backed by real-time market data, ensuring you receive accurate and actionable information.
 Through a rigorous editorial process, we strive to empower your investment journey with trustworthy and up-to-date guidance.

 This guide covers what a DSCR loan is, how the ratio is calculated, how Ziffy Mortgage approaches underwriting, when this financing works best, what mistakes can weaken a file, and how Ziffy.ai can help investors analyze deals before they apply.